LassiGithub/Guitar-sound-recreation/README.md

 More information and the code itself can be found in the 'Guitar sound recreation.ipynb' notebook file.

-If you don't want to run the notebook but still want to hear the generated guitar sound, you can simply listen to the .wav files in the repo.
-'Guitar 100Hz.wav' is the original, 'Synthesized guitar.wav' is the recreation.
+This file is viewable on github, so you don't need to actually run it to see the contents of it.
+This includes the outputs of the cells, with the exception of audio files.
+If you want to listen to the audio without running the notebook, you can simply listen to the .wav files in the repo.
+'Guitar 100Hz.wav' is the original recording, 'Synthesized guitar.wav' is the recreation generated at the end of the notebook.